KianGentry/EYN-DOS/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-In order to run EYN-DOS, you have to have Python installed on your host PC aswell as some kind of code executer (Recommended: Visual Studio Code).
+In order to run EYN-DOS, you have to have Python installed on your host PC To run EYN-DOS, run it in your host PC's main terminal or run the Python file directly as an executable (Windows only).
-Then, you run EYN-DOS as a Python executable file by typing '.\eyndos.py' into Microsoft Powershell in the same directory/folder as EYN-DOS.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-EYN-DOS debuts as a physical release on the 25th March 2022.
+EYN-DOS debuts as a physical release on the 30th March 2022.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------